-- Nominees giving feedback felt exposed to the subject, raising fears their feedback might not be anonymous, and in some cases they felt irritation towards the subject if they were hounded by reminders.
+- Nominees giving feedback felt exposed, raising fears their feedback might not be anonymous.

 Addressing the issues

-We took some time to address these issues using web based tools to manage all the steps.
-We took version 2 to a couple of our larger clients and deployed it in some quite large groups.
+We took some time to address these issues using web-based tools to manage all the steps.
+We took version 2 of this to a couple of our larger clients and deployed it in some quite large groups.

 It wasn’t seamless.
 In the early days we had to do quite a lot of holding buckets under the leaks to make it work.
 But it proved the concept.

 And we discovered these reports – these 360’s done well – can be very powerful.

 What we got was incredibly rich feedback that led to properly good development conversations.
 Once we dropped the pretence of objectivity it became really hard for the subject to avoid something negative and argue it away as a statistical anomaly.